donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
+* 3.8, release 3    2020.04.12
+    * Fixed a bug in section copy where some items in the section were skipped or copied twice. (issue #40)
 * 3.8, release 2    2020.03.17
-    * Fixed a bug where copy sharing cart icons wasn't loaded in firefox. (issue #31)
+    * Fixed a bug where copy sharing cart icons weren't loaded in Firefox. (issue #31)
 * 3.8, release 1    2020.03.15
     * No code change.
 Version number and version.php changed to prepare for Moodle Plugins database release.
 * 3.6, release 11   2020.03.10
-    * When moving activities, backup sharing icon would'nt be created in the new place.
+    * When moving activities, backup sharing icon would not be created in the new place.
 * 3.6, release 10   2020.03.05
     * Fixed bug caused by refactored code in record.php, updated to work.
 * 3.6, release 9    2020.03.05